Das Seelenbrechen

-Das Seelenbrechen is the fifth studio solo album by Emperor frontman Ihsahn.
-Released on 21 October 2013, the album was described by Ihsahn as a "deliberate sidestep" that used improvisation as the basis for his most diverse recording to date, which Decibel Magazine described as "surprising and strangely satisfying".
+Das Seelenbrechen is the fifth studio album by Norwegian black metal musician Ihsahn.
+Released on 21 October 2013, the album was described by Ihsahn as a "deliberate sidestep" that used improvisation as the basis for his most diverse recording to date, which Decibel described as "surprising and strangely satisfying".

 Background

 Ihsahn described Das Seelenbrechen as a "deliberate sidestep" from his previous solo albums, which was designed "to avoid falling into any kind of formula".
 He suggested that the album was influenced by the musical experimentation of Diamanda Galas and Scott Walker, for whom he admitted "I've always admired musicians that dive into it like that and express something right there and then without filter, or polishing it too much".